7 Secrets to Beautiful Hair on a Budget

 We respect your privacy.
 Unsubscribe at any time.

-If you want a fresh feeling but don’t want to shampoo, just run hot water over your hair in the shower.
+If you want a fresh-hair feeling but don’t want to shampoo, just run hot water over your hair in the shower.

-This will rinse away some of the dirt and even out your hair so that it will look clean without having to shampoo.
+This will rinse away some of the dirt and even out your hair so that it looks clean without shampooing.

-Try recipes that have diluted acids as an ingredient (vinegar, lemon juice, acetic acid, etc.).
-It won’t be harsh on your hair, and you might find it as effective as the greasy conditioners you buy at the store.
+Try recipes that include diluted acids (vinegar, lemon juice, acetic acid, etc.).
+It won’t be harsh on your hair, and you might find it as effective as the greasy conditioners you buy in stores.

 If you notice your hair becoming dull or very oily, don’t wash more or throw away your products.
 Temporarily switch shampoos and conditioners.